moosmann/matlab/README.md

 # matlab
 MATLAB scripts and functions

-Installation of reconstruction routine for P05 imaging beamline (IBL):
+Installation of reconstruction routine for micro-tomography data acquired at the P05 imaging beamline (IBL) or P07 high energy material science beamline (HEMS) at PETRA III at DESY, both operated by Helmholtz-Zentrum Hereon.

-1) Log-in to a GPU node on the Maxwell cluster
+1) Log in to a GPU node on the MAXWELL cluster at DESY, e.g. max-hzgg001 to max-hzgg006, max-fsg, etc. The nodes max-nova, max-display and max-display3 are meant for remote access and visualization, but not for computationally expensive tasks.
+However, very small scans or single slice can be reconstructed on these nodes.

-2) Download latest MATLAB files from Github:
+2) Download the latest MATLAB files from GitHub:

    git clone https://github.com/moosmann/matlab.git